Guide to health savings accounts (HSAs)

 • Vision care expenses

-A standard HRA will make an employee ineligible for an HSA because it would provide coverage for all medical expenses, including copays for prescriptions, which aren’t exempt.
+A standard HRA will make an employee ineligible for an HSA because it would provide coverage for all qualified medical expenses, including copays for prescriptions, which aren't exempt.

 What is the difference between an HRA, HSA, and FSA?

-An HRA is an arrangement between an employer and an employee, allowing them to get reimbursed for their medical expenses.
-An HSA is a portable account the employee owns and keeps with them even after they leave the organization.
+An HRA is an arrangement between an employer and an employee, allowing them to get reimbursed for their qualified medical expenses.
+An HSA is a portable account that the employee owns and keeps with them even after they leave the organization.
 With an HRA, the employee only gets paid when they incur an eligible expense, while an HSA is pre-funded each month regardless of whether or not they spend the money.

 HRAs, HSAs, and FSAs are all reimbursement model health insurance plans.
 However, each type has different benefits and requirements for employers and employees.

-Learn more about their differences with our comparison chart
+Learn more about their differences with our comparison chart.

 How do I qualify for an HSA?